matuteiglesias/journal/content/CRM/2024-09-30_Designed_Relationship_Management_Module_Architectu.md

 **🕒 18:10–18:35**
 **🏷️ Labels**: Relationship Management, System Architecture, Data Ingestion, Mermaid.Js, Productivity
 **📂 Project**: CRM
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to design a relationship management module to enhance personal productivity systems by integrating task monitoring, calendar integration, and relationship management capabilities.
+The session aimed to design a relationship management module to enhance personal [[productivity]] systems by integrating task monitoring, calendar [[integration]], and relationship management capabilities.

 ### Key Activities
-- Explored the proposal for a relationship management module, focusing on task monitoring, calendar integration, and managing contacts.
+- Explored the proposal for a relationship management module, focusing on task monitoring, calendar [[integration]], and managing contacts.
 - Developed a layered architecture diagram for the system design, including data ingestion, processing, storage, and orchestration components.
 - Created a detailed diagram of the Data Ingestion Layer, featuring components like Email Bot, RSS/News Bot, Social Media Bot, and Calendar Bot.
 - Discussed encoding architecture using code-based tools such as PlantUML, Mermaid.js, Terraform, AWS CDK, and the C4 Model.